substratusai/substratusai.github.io/docs/guides/loading-datasets.md

 ## Using a Dataset loader

-For this walkthrough, a K8s instruction dataset will be used.
+For this guide, a K8s instruction dataset will be used.
 The dataset contains prompts and completions.
 Example entry in the dataset:

 ```